Fgura: History

 It is thought that a settlement where Fgura currently lies existed in Phoenician times.
 Between 28 October and 2 December 1948, six Phoenician tombs were found in Fgura, dating to the 3rd or 4th century B.C.
 These tombs were in irregular shapes and human skeletons, remains of animals, pottery and other Bronze materials and objects were found.
 In Fgura, a street was named 'Triq is-Sejba Punika' - in English 'Phoenician Discovery Street' - in honour of this historic finding.

+Medieval archaeological remains including an Arabic inscription were discovered in Fgura during a construction project in April 2023.

-Before World War II, Fgura was a rural village which consisted of a few scattered farm-houses, of which there remains practically nothing, situated near the new church, near the new school and in St. Thomas Street.
+Before World War II, Fgura was a rural village that consisted of a few scattered farmhouses, of which there remains practically nothing, situated near the new church, near the new school and on St. Thomas Street.
 There were 20 families and the people of this town were farmers.

 After the Second World War, the Carmelite Fathers were entrusted with the spiritual needs of the community.
 The Carmelite Fathers arrived in Fgura on 14 December 1945, where they built a new church and convent, which were inaugurated in November 1950, in the presence of Prime Minister Enrico Mizzi.
 Before Fgura was declared a parish on 21 January 1965, it was a suburb of Tarxien.

 Lying inland from the Three Cities, Fgura was influenced by the growth of the Malta Dockyards, especially after World War II.
 Much of Fgura was built around the 1960s and 1980s.

 As the population grew, the need arose for the building of a new modern church.
 The new church was inaugurated on 25 May 1988 and was consecrated by Archbishop Joseph Mercieca on 1 February 1990.